top of page

 BioLaMer

-The BioLaMer project seeks to address two significant global challenges, such as the increasing food waste challenge and petroleum plastics pollution, by developing an innovative technology/design/route to produce biopolymers and added-value bioplastic products from low-grade food waste.
-To realize this goal, BioLaMer will demonstrate a novel proof of principle fly larvae biorefinery by establishing food eating black soldier fly larvae (Hermetia illucens) as a high impact feedstock for cost-effective production of two biopolymers, polyhydroxyalkanoates (PHA) and chitosan.
-The advantages of the larvae route are that it: i) is renewable and inexpensive; ii) provides less complexity as the larvae has invariable chemical composition; iii) can be used to mitigate the FW problem; iv) can reduce raw material inputs, thus minimizing energy utilization; v) doesn’t disturb the biodiversity; and vi) can avoid/reduce pre-treatment costs associated with the waste-streams to produce the platform chemicals for biopolymer production.
+The BioLaMer project seeks to address two significant global challenges, the increasing food waste challenge, and the petrochemical plastics pollution, by developing an innovative technology/design/route to produce biopolymers and added-value bioplastic products from low-grade food waste.
+To realize this goal, BioLaMer will demonstrate a novel proof of principle fly larvae bioreactor by establishing food eating black soldier fly (BSF) larvae (Hermetia illucens) as a high impact feedstock for cost-effective production of two biopolymers: polyhydroxyalkanoates (PHA) and chitosan.

 This project is supported and funded by the European Innovation Council (EIC) through its EIC Pathfinder Open funding, established under the EU Horizon Europe programme.